HathorNetwork/rfcs/text/0000-nft-standard.md

 # Summary
 [summary]: #summary

-This document presents a standard to be followed when creating a NFT transaction and its metadata.
+This document presents a standard to be followed when creating an NFT transaction and its metadata.
 The idea behind having a standard is to be able to identify NFT tokens and to be easy for any plataform that would like to integrate Hathor NFTs.

 # Motivation
 [motivation]: #motivation

-Creating a NFT standard is important mainly for 3 reasons:
+Creating an NFT standard is important mainly for 3 reasons:

-1. There are some requirements that a NFT token must fulfill in order to have its digital asset shown in our explorer, so it's important that they are described here.
+1. There are some requirements that an NFT token must fulfill in order to have its digital asset shown in our explorer, so it's important that they are described here.
 1. Having a similar structure in most NFTs (also for its metadatas) facilitates the integration with any platform to list and show information about NFTs created on Hathor.
-1. Identifying a NFT is important to show specific information in the explorer and wallets.
+1. Identifying an NFT is important to show specific information in the explorer and wallets.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Non-fungible tokens (NFTs) are unique, indivisible digital assets created on blockchains.
 HTR token, for instance, is a fungible token and 1 HTR of mine can be exchanged with 1 HTR of anyone without difference because all tokens are equal.
 Each NFT’s uniqueness can be proven by a unique identifier.

-In Hathor Network a NFT is a new custom token created and its unique identifier is the transaction hash.
+In Hathor Network an NFT is a new custom token created and its unique identifier is the transaction hash.

 ## Transaction standard

-A transaction can be identified as a NFT creation if it has the following structure:
+A transaction can be identified as an NFT creation if it has the following structure:

 1. Transaction version is 2 (TOKEN_CREATION_TRANSACTION).
 1. All inputs are HTR inputs.